 Treatment of cervical radiculopathy

-If being involved in a car accident and have received a diagnosis of cervical radiculopathy, you must seek treatment.
+If you’ve been involved in a car accident and have received a diagnosis of cervical radiculopathy, you must seek treatment.
 There is a wide range of treatments available for symptoms of mild pain or extreme pain.
 Determining your treatment options will depend on the severity of your case.

 If your diagnosis is mild, your treatment options include rest and collar immobilization, which simply helps you to limit the amount of movement in your neck to allow time for it to heal.
 Pain medication may help your recovery and control inflammation of the injured area.
 Medications include anti-inflammatory prescriptions and/or steroids.
 Physical therapy (such as visiting a chiropractor) can help you throughout the process of treatment in addition to another one, or simply used at the end to regain strength.

 No matter how minor your injuries and treatment for them is, there are always risks involved.
 This means that you should focus on getting the best care available.
-Dealing with your doctors and insurance companies after and auto accident will only increase your risk of never fully recovering.
+Dealing with your doctors and insurance companies after an auto accident will only increase your risk of never fully recovering.
 An experienced personal injury attorney can help you throughout this process.
-Not only will a skilled personal injury attorney know how to handle the insurance companies, so that you do not have to worry about who will be footing the bill for your treatment, but they will also guide you in the direction of the right treatment options for you.
+Not only will a skilled personal injury attorney know how to handle the insurance companies, so you don’t have to worry about who will be footing the bill for your treatment, they will also guide you in the direction of the right treatment options for you.

 If your doctor has recently diagnosed you with cervical radiculopathy after a car accident, an experienced personal injury attorney will be your biggest asset.
 They will be able to guide you through this difficult process and get you the compensation you need for your medical treatment.